vk2gpu/fpga-stuff/README.md

-VHDL Stuff
+FPGA Stuff
 ==========

-This repo is for storing bits and piece of VHDL as I learn.
+This repo is for storing bits and pieces of VHDL, Verilog, other FPGA bits as I learn.
 Testbenches should run in GHDL, so no FPGA or CPLD should be required to have a look.

 gol
 ---